 - Turn off the hot and cold water supply and drain the lines.
 Look underneath your sink and locate both shutoff valves—they’ll be at the lower end of the 2 flexible water supply lines that connect to the underside of the sink.
 Turn them clockwise until they are fully closed.

 - Now, cover the plughole in the sink with the plug.
 By doing so, if you drop any screw or tap by mistake, you won’t lose it into the drain.
 Also, you should place a piece of cloth or an old towel inside the sink; it will help prevent any damage to the sink surface in case you drop a component or tool.

 - There are a number of methods to remove the tap handle depending on the kind of tap you have.
 For example, there may be a tiny plastic cap over the grub screw.
 The grub screw may also be found at the bottom of the tap, without a cover.
 If there is a cap, pry it off carefully with a knife or something similar.

 - Take out the cover from the tap with a screwdriver to expose the valve.
 Afterwards, use the spanner to remove the valve.
 If you realise that the valve is stiff, hold it in place with a wrench, and use a cloth to protect the tap.
 Now, try to remove it again with the spanner.

-- Remove the grub screw with an allen key once it’s exposed.
+- Remove the grub screw with a Hex key once it’s exposed.
 If there is a retaining screw, you’ll need a Phillips head screwdriver to remove it.

 - Some sinks, such as a mixer sink, have a cartridge that should also be replaced to ensure your tap won’t leak.
 Remove the cap and screws from the cartridge to expose it for cleaning.
 Remove the cartridge from the body by turning it anti-clockwise with a spanner.